Compositional Chain-of-Thought Prompting for Large Multimodal Models: Introduction

 \section{Introduction}

-In recent years, \textit{Large Multimodal Models} (LMMs) such as LLaVA~\cite{liu2023llava} and InstructBLIP~\cite{instructblip} have demonstrated impressive results in the field of vision and language (VL), especially in multimodal reasoning and visual question-answering (VQA)~\cite{Li2023SEEDBenchBM,Liu2023MMBenchIY,Lu2022LearnTE, antol2015vqa, Marino2019OKVQAAV}.
+In recent years, \textit{Large Multimodal Models} (LMMs) such as LLaVA~\cite{liu2023llava}, GPT-4V~\cite{OpenAI2023GPT4TR}, and InstructBLIP~\cite{instructblip} have demonstrated impressive results in the field of vision and language (VL), especially in multimodal reasoning and visual question-answering (VQA)~\cite{Li2023SEEDBenchBM,Liu2023MMBenchIY,Lu2022LearnTE, antol2015vqa, Marino2019OKVQAAV}.
 However, recent empirical studies~\cite{Ma2022CREPE,herzig2023incorporating,doveh2022teaching} show that the best-performing VL models tend to view images as a ``bag of objects".
 Consider the following example in~\figgref{fig:teaser}.
-Suppose a VL model is asked to identify the action state of the man in the image.
-From a bag-of-objects perspective, the focus is only on the man and the frisbee.
-It is difficult to know whether the man is actually ``catching the frisbee'' or ``throwing the frisbee''.
-Understanding the relation of ``throwing" between the man and the frisbee, allows the model to more easily identify the action state.
+Suppose a VL model is asked to describe the provided image.
+The provided image contains many objects: a laptop, a mouse, some books, and a table.
+It is a challenging question to describe exactly how these objects are situated in relation to one another as well as their notable characteristics.
+Thus, we are motivated to utilize the SG, which captures the objects' important relationships and attributes.
+For example, the LMM uses the generated SG to produce the description: ``On a table, there is a stack of books on a laptop.''

 Comprehending the structure of visual scenes is a core issue in machine perception.
-Visual scenes consist not only of objects but also include relevant characteristics and relationships that are significant to better understand the scenes' compositionality.
-In this paper, we ask how best to improve the compositionality of LMMs?
+Visual scenes consist not only of objects but also include relevant characteristics and relationships that are significant to understanding the scenes' compositionality better.
+In this paper, we consider how to best improve the compositionality of LMMs.
 Recently, scene graph (SG) annotations---structured graph representations of visual scenes--have been introduced as powerful VL representations, and have been extensively explored in many previous works~\cite{sg_generation_msg_pass,herzig2018mapping,johnson2018image,Yang2022PanopticSG}.
 However, SG data is less readily available than textual descriptions as obtaining SGs is costly and thus not scalable.\footnote{For example, Visual Genome~\cite{krishna2017visual} contains only $\sim100K$ image-SG pairs, which is smaller than the existing LMMs pretraining datasets.} Moreover, training on SG data can lead to forgetting on the pretrained objectives as shown in~\cite{herzig2023incorporating}.
-Therefore, in this paper, we propose using scene graphs representations for LMMs \textit{without annotated scene graph data} and \textit{without finetuning}.
+Therefore, in this paper, we propose leveraging scene graph representations for LMMs \textit{without annotated scene graph data} and \textit{without finetuning}.